seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The nightingale, if she should sing by day,
 When every goose is cackling, would be thought
 No better a musician than the wren.
-How many things by season season’d are
+How many things by season season'd are
 To their right praise and true perfection!
 Peace, ho! the moon sleeps with Endymion
 And would not be awaked.